bytebase/bytebase.com-old/content/blog/1-10-0-new-features.md

 That’s it for the 1.10.0 deep dive.
 Looking back over the past year, at a 2-week release frequency, team Bytebase submitted ~4,000 PRs and released 25 versions.

-Some features comes naturally, such as the Audit Log; some were inspired by our users, such as the Terraform Bytebase Provider; and some have been foreshadowed at the beginning of 2022, such as the introduction of the worksheet model.
-We are thrilled to see that the worksheet model works perfectly with large SQL files.
+Some features come naturally, such as the Audit Log; some were inspired by our users, such as the Terraform Bytebase Provider; and some have been foreshadowed at the beginning of 2022, such as the introduction of the sheet model.
+We are thrilled to see that the sheet model works perfectly with large SQL files.

-In 2023, Bytebase will continue to bring value to our users.
+In 2023, Bytebase will continue to bring value to our users, and we are also looking forward to inspiration from our users.